 Wurgler (2000) documents that investment sensitivities are increasing in the level of investor protection in a country, consistent with a wide body of literature examining the impact of corporate governance and legal protection on economic behavior.
 In particular, managers held accountable for their actions are less likely to squander or expropriate investor funds, resulting in greater value maximizing behavior.
-As discussed earlier, incentives for the timely accounting recognition of economic losses are increasing in the general level of investor protections in our study.
+As discussed earlier, incentives for the timely accounting recognition of economic losses are increasing in the general level of investor protection in an economy.
+As a result, it is paramount to control for investor protections in our study.

 Our primary measure of investor protection, RIGHTS, is as defined in Wurgler (2000), and combines both shareholder and creditor protections.
 For robustness, we split RIGHTS into a measure of shareholder rights (SHR_RTS) and creditor rights (CR_RTS), and re-estimate equation (10) using these disaggregated measures.
-Both measures are taken from LaPorta et al. (1998), and are widely used in cross-country research.
+Both measures are taken from LaPorta et al.

+(1998), and are widely used in cross-country research.
 Table 5 presents select average coefficients from these estimations.